 Whether you’re starting small projects like keychains, molds, or smaller designs or looking to go big by crafting a resin table, you’ve likely seen many different videos or tutorials full of suggestions for how to get the best possible epoxy pour on your project.

-Mixing epoxy resin and pouring your first project can feel incredibly complicated and can be dangerous if you’re not taking the proper precautions.
+Mixing epoxy resin and pouring your first project can feel incredibly complicated and dangerous if you’re not taking the proper precautions.

-Read through these twelve pro tips carefully to see my top suggestions for how to create a safe and successful epoxy resin project on your first try!
+Read through these twelve pro tips carefully to see my top suggestions for creating a safe and successful epoxy resin project on your first try!

 How to Pour Epoxy Resin?

-Basically, I have listed down all these epoxy pouring ideas and techniques from my own personal experiences and mistakes I have done in the past.
+I have listed down all these epoxy pouring ideas and techniques from my own experiences and mistakes I have made in the past.